sanahmuz/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Add execute permission to owner of hello file
+Add execute permission to owner and group owner, and read permission to other users, to hello file